 Sound is half the picture.
 While smartphones provide excellent video in many situations, audio recordings leave a lot to be desired.
 The microphone built into your smartphone will rarely provide you with good, clean dialogue.
 Unlike light rays, sound waves bounce all over the place, they travel around corners, and their intensity falls off quickly as you move away from their source, so you end up with a lot of ambient noise and weak dialogue when you use your smartphone as a sound recorder.
 There are various microphones made for smartphones, however, I suggest the easiest and most versatile approach is to use a portable sound recorder.

 I currently keep a Roland R-05 portable sound recorder in my backpack so I’m always ready to record sound.
-The R-05 was recently superseded by the newer Roland R-07 that sports some nifty new features like remote control and low-latency monitoring with a smartphone, but I’ve not had a chance to try it out yet.
-Delivery is expected in April, and if it lives up to the demos I’ve seen, this little critter may be a game changer.
+The R-05 was superseded by the newer Roland R-07 that sports some nifty new features like remote control and low-latency monitoring with a smartphone, but I’ve not had a chance to try it out yet.
+Delivery is expected in April, and if it lives up to the demos I’ve seen, this little critter may be a game-changer.
 If you’re using your portable sound recorder to record stereo ambient sound on a windy day, you’ll need to pair it with a windjammer.

 I recommend pairing your portable sound recorder with a good external microphone with a lavaliere form-factor.
-I’m very fold of my Podcasting Omni Stereo Microphone from Giant Squid Audio Labs.
+I’m very fond of my Podcasting Omni Stereo Microphone from Giant Squid Audio Labs.
 This is actually a pair of omnidirectional (captures sound from all directions) lapel microphones that terminate in a single 3.5mm mini-plug and it works with plug-in-power (PiP) provided by most recorders so you don’t have to mess around with little button batteries.
 It’s perfect for recording one or two-person conversations and it won’t break the bank.
-If you’re shooting outdoors on a windy day you’ll need to add some lavaliere windjammers to these microphones, otherwise wind noise will ruin your recording.
+If you’re shooting outdoors on a windy day you’ll need to add some lavaliere windjammers to these microphones, otherwise, wind noise will ruin your recording.

-There’s an added bonus when using a portable sound recorder and a lavaliere microphone: you can use it place of a wireless microphone by setting up the levels, hitting record, and then setting the HOLD button on the recorder (most have them) so that pressing buttons does not interfere with the recording.
-This allows you hide the recorder in a pocket or whatever.
+There’s an added bonus when using a portable sound recorder and a lavaliere microphone: you can use it in place of a wireless microphone by setting up the levels, hitting record, and then setting the HOLD button on the recorder (most have them) so that pressing buttons does not interfere with the recording.
+This allows you to hide the recorder in a pocket or whatever.
 This offers the advantage of both good sound and subject mobility, so you can focus on framing your shot and moving the camera without sound recording considerations.

 3. Camera support matters

 Hand-held is part of the look and feel of contemporary camerawork, however, sloppy hand-held camerawork is distracting and works against your storytelling.
 The good news is that it’s not difficult to obtain smoother hand-held and moving camera shots if you spend some time practicing using a monopod, take a look at Steve Fairclough’s Master your monopod – Some monopod tips for creative shooting (The Video Mode, August 30, 2017) for a demonstration of several monopod shooting techniques.
 The monopod is the wonder device for smoother moves with a smartphone and cheaper than a gyro-stabilizer.
-In the end you’re better off spending your money on a tripod/monopod combo and sound gear.
+In the end, you’re better off spending your money on a tripod/monopod combo and sound gear.
 In addition, newer cameras like the iPhone 8 offer built-in image stabilization, so all you really need is to lower the center of gravity of your rig which a monopod does nicely, among other things.

 If you want stable shots you will also want to carry a lightweight, portable tripod with you.
-While comparing the many options available, three essential features to look for are: 1.
+While comparing the many options available, three essential features to look for are 1.
 It should covert into a monopod which is essential for stable and versatile hand-held shooting; 2.
 It should be tall enough for standing interviews; 3.
 It should pack up into a compact size.
 If you’re on a tight budget the Sunpak 6601TM Tri-Monopod is an inexpensive entry-level tripod/monopod combination that extends to 58 inches and folds to 21.8 inches and weighs 3 pounds.
 The MeFoto RoadTrip Classic is a bit more expensive, however, it offers higher build-quality, extends to 61.6 inches, folds to a compact 15.4 inches, weighs only 3.6 lb., and comes with a handy carrying case.

-In order to mount your smartphone to the standard 1/4-20 mounting bolt found on many consumer tripods you’ll need an adapter like the Cinetics SmartMount or the Tether Tools Rock Solid LoPro .
+In order to mount your smartphone to the standard 1/4-20 mounting bolt found on many consumer tripods, you’ll need an adapter like the Cinetics SmartMount or the Tether Tools Rock Solid LoPro .
 Another approach is provided by the MeFoto SideKick, an adjustable holder that attaches to any tripod with an Arca-Swiss style quick-release plate (including the MeFoto line).

 4. Shed some light on your subject